Shankarri/LIRI_Bot/README.md

     * You can also enter an optional count value at the end of the command line like
     * Example - node liri.js spotify-this-song show me the meaning count-7

-    * count-7 will limit the results display to 7 in the terminal,Since this is optional you can leave it as blank also
+    * 'count-7' will limit the results display to 7 in the terminal, Since this is optional you don't have to enter this.

+    * If the count, is not mentioned then By default first 10 results are shown.

 4. 'node liri.js do-what-it-says'

     * Selects a random line from random.txt and start executing the commands in the random line and disply the results in terminal

+    ```
-    ``` Random Comments present in random.txt
+    # Random Comments present in random.txt
     * spotify-this-song,"I Want it That Way"
     * movie-this,"Harry Potter"
     * concert-this,"backstreet boys"